Wood, oil paint, dyed archive fabric, dyed khadi rag paper, gummed tape, spot lights. Variable size

 Much like a studio space a den in the woods might function as a hideaway but it could also signify a meeting point between the interior and exterior, a shroud over a world that has within it the contradiction of being, but not being seen, a membrane where different spaces collide.
 The den of a castaway; an abandonment, and a passage.
 The viewer becomes the performative human element, free to pass behind it and through as part of the work in place of the eerie absence of the maker.

-The main section of this piece was made entirely of brown gummed tape, sustainable and eco friendly hardcore packing tape that works as a sculpting medium.
+The main section of this piece was made entirely of brown gummed tape, sustainable and eco friendly hardcore packing tape.
 This is a very similar type of tape used for sealing delivery boxes, lining picture frames, and supporting shop windows to protect from flying glass due to blasts during WW2.

-This ‘membrane’ is flanked by deconstructed painting that metamorphosises through the space.
-It becomes a type of studio den that both separates a person from their environment and is symbolic of them dwelling within it.
+This ‘membrane’ is flanked by deconstructed painting that undergoes a metamorphosis through the space.
+It becomes a type of den that separates a person from their environment and symbolic of an artist’s dwelling.

 Mixed media installation

 Shipwreck is a personal connection to global warming.
 It is an amalgamation of different materials: found objects and hand made sculptures, parts of paintings, wood and recycled objects with some of my own possessions.
 The remnants were arranged as parts of a broken ship, the flotsam and jetsam of things left over.
-It was partly informed by the novel and film The Mosquito Coast.
+It was partly informed by the novel and film The Mosquito Coast, and infused with the fear of making art with no turning back.

 Painted wood, borders of privately owned woodland

-Informing this is Russian sci-fi film Stalker by Andreir Tarkovsky, and work by John Divola and John Baldessari.
+Informing this was the film Stalker by Andrei Tarkovsky, and work by John Divola and John Baldessari.

 Some additional work / collaboration can be seen here